 II.
 Professional Conduct Education Programs

 Professional Conduct Education programs are designed to explore ethical issues arising in law school or more broadly in the practice of law and help you develop your awareness of ethical concerns in legal practice and the good judgment to address them as they arise.
-The programs are developed collaboratively by students, faculty and practicing lawyers.
 To ensure the programs remain relevant to current legal practice, the programs are developed each semester.

 III.
 Professional Conduct Education Program Graduation Requirements

 All students must earn six professional conduct education credits (sometimes generally referred to as "honors credits" or "honors education") prior to graduation.
-Academic Rules XVI ; Rules of Professional Conduct III.
-F.
+Academic Rules 16 ; Rules of Professional Conduct

-To track your progress, you can check your current professional conduct education status on Cardinal Station under your "To Do" list.
+To track your progress, you can check your current professional conduct education status on Cardinal Students under your "To Do" list.
 Please note that your record will not show the lectures you have attended/viewed but only the ones you have left to do.
 For example, if you see Ethics 5, Ethics 6, this means that you have completed four requirements and have two left to do.
-The numbers do not refer to particular lectures or videos: any presentation marked "elective", from any year, will fulfill Ethics 3 through Ethics 6.
-Ethics 1 and 2 refer to the mandatory lecture you attend your first year.
+The numbers do not refer to particular lectures or videos.